-Cases of allergic reactions including angioedema, anaphylactic reaction and severe cutaneous reactions including SJS, TEN and DRESS have been reported with the use of lenalidomide.
+Cases of allergic reactions including angioedema, anaphylactic reaction and severe cutaneous reactions including SJS, TEN and DRESS have been reported in patients treated with lenalidomide.
 A possible cross-reaction between lenalidomide and thalidomide has been reported in the literature.
-Patients with a history of severe rash associated with thalidomide treatment should not receive lenalidomide (see section 4.4).
+Patients with a history of severe rash associated with thalidomide treatment should not receive lenalidomide.